Kite (U2 song): Live performances

 During the band's Elevation Tour, "Kite" was played to a set of swirling images projected against a scrim above the stage, furthering the song's central theme.
 "Kite" took on an additional meaning later in 2001 on the tour, when Bono's father, Bob Hewson, died after a long bout with cancer.
 Bono would alter the line "The last of the rock stars" to "The last of the opera stars", a reference to Bob's past as an amateur opera singer.
-Bono paid tribute to him with a tearful rendition of this song on the live release, U2 Go Home: Live from Slane Castle, which depicts the band's memorable performance at Slane Castle, one day after Bob Hewson's funeral.
+Bono paid tribute to him with a tearful rendition of this song on the 2003 live release, U2 Go Home: Live from Slane Castle, Ireland, which depicts the band's memorable performance at Slane Castle, one day after Bob Hewson's funeral.
 Prior to the song, Bono fondly recalls his father and the Edge's father, Garvin Evans, walking down Madison Avenue late-night in New York City drunk together and singing "the duet from The Silver Fish".

 "Kite" was played for the first time on the Vertigo Tour on 7 November 2006 in Brisbane, Australia, when the tour resumed after a long hiatus.
 It was also the first time that "Kite" has closed a concert, and was the regular closer on the Australian leg of the tour, while it also closed the first show in Auckland, New Zealand.
 A live version of the song from the Vertigo Tour, recorded in Sydney's Telstra Stadium on 11 November 2006, was released as a B-side to "Window in the Skies" on 1 January 2007.
 The live Australian version featured the use of didgeridoo (especially audible toward the end).
-The song has not been played since the Vertigo Tour but was rehearsed during the U2 360° Tour before the South African shows.
+The song has not been played since the Vertigo Tour but was rehearsed during the U2 360° Tour before the 2011 South African shows.